BYLAWS OF FUTURE SCIENCE PRIZE

 Article 16 Fundraising Committee

-The Fundraising Committee is responsible for raising and managing donated funds.
-Addition or dismissal of its members shall be suggested by the Executive Committee, finalized by the Donors Congress.
+The Fundraising Committee is responsible for raising and managing donations funds, the nomination or dismissal of its members shall be done by the Executive committee after approval by the Donors Assembly.

 Article 18 Nomination

 A nominator may submit a nomination once a year.
 The nomination of each nominator shall be carried out independently.
 A joint nomination shall not be permitted.